Screened exchange corrections to the random phase approximation from many-body perturbation theory: APX applied to the uniform electron gas

-In order to assess to which degree second order screened exchange improves on violations of the Pauli principle we evaluate the spin-parallel PCF $g_\mathrm{p}(r)$ from a Fourier transform of the spin-parallel structure factor $[1-F+S_\mathrm{dr}-S_\mathrm{xr}](q)$.
-We approximate the HF-function $F(q)$ from Eq.~(\ref{eqn:F}) using the uncorrelated momentum distribution $n_0(k) = \theta(1-k)$, such that the HF-contribution to the spin-parallel structure factor evaluates to the well-known HF-Fermi hole $g_\mathrm{p}^\mathrm{HF}(r)$ given in Eq.~(\ref{eqn:Sp}).
-The correlated part is calculated from a numerical Fourier transform of $[S_\mathrm{dr}-S_\mathrm{xr}](q)$ according to Eq.~(\ref{eqn:gp}).
-We use a Gauss--Kronrod rule for the numerical $q$ integration with $32$ subdivisions on each of the intervals $(0,1/8)$, $(1/8,1/4)$, $(1/4,1/2)$, $(1/2,1)$, $(1,2)$, $(2,4)$, $(4,8)$, and $(8,\infty)$, totaling $3840$ momentum samples.
-The last three intervals are transformed according to the asymptotic behavior of the cumulant part of the structure factor and the Fourier transform kernel $q^2[S_\mathrm{dr}-S_\mathrm{xr}](q)\sinc(qr)\sim 1/q^3$.
-Fig.~\ref{fig:g_p_dx} plots the resulting spin-parallel pair correlation function $g_\mathrm{p}(r)$ for selected densities compared to the uncorrelated Fermi hole $g_\mathrm{p}^\mathrm{HF}(r)$, indicated by the dotted graph.
-The inset enlarges the fluctuations around 1, showing the correlation effect on the Friedel oscillations in the random phase approximation with the second order screened exchange correction.
-To what extend SOSEX improves on the violations of the Pauli principle is demonstrated in Fig.~\ref{fig:g_p_d_x} which contrasts the spin-parallel PCF in RPA+SOSEX, shown in bold, to the PCF in RPA without the SOSEX correction.
-The unphysical negative on-top value of the RPA is reduced to about one half by the SOSEX corrections.
-The remaining error stems from RPA ring diagrams of thrid or higher orders which posses exchange diagrams that are not part of the SOSEX correction.
-Fig.~\ref{fig:g_p_d_x} also reveals that second order screened exchange strengthens the Friedel oscillations and makes them more density dependent.
+The left panel of Figure~\ref{fig:UegPcf} plots the resulting spin-parallel pair correlation function $g_\mathrm{p}(r)$ for selected densities compared to the uncorrelated exchange hole, indicated by the dotted graph.
+The inset enlarges the fluctuations around 1, showing the effect on the Friedel oscillations in the random phase approximation with the adjacent pairs exchange correction.
+To what extend APX$^{(1)}$ improves on the violations of the exclusion principle is demonstrated on the right panel of Figure~\ref{fig:UegPcf}, which contrasts the spin-parallel PCF in RPA+APX$^{(1)}$, shown in blue, to the PCF in RPA without corrections for the density $r_\mathrm{s}=4$.
+The unphysical negative on-top value of the RPA is reduced to about one half by the APX$^{(1)}$ correction in first order of the adjacent pairs exchange polarizability.
+The remaining error stems from RPA ring diagrams of third or higher orders which posses exchange diagrams that are not part of the APX$^{(1)}$ correction.
+The pair correlation functions also reveal that adjacent pairs exchange strengthens the Friedel oscillations and makes them more density dependent.